It is clear that the coronavirus (COVID-19) is having a significant impact on our community.

 This is particularly important if you have a cough, fever, sore throat, fatigue or shortness of breath.

-Also call if you have recently travelled overseas or think you may have been exposed to someone with COVID-19.
+Also call if you have recently travelled to a Covid hotspot or think you may have been exposed to someone with COVID-19.

 We recommend that you bring some hand sanitiser and use it before you come into the office and immediately after.